lucacasonato/messageformat.dev/docs/quick-start.md

 </mf2-interactive>

-> There is no boolean literal in Message Format 2.
+> There is no boolean literal in MessageFormat 2.
 Options with boolean values
 > usually use the text literals `true` and `false` to represent the two boolean
 > states.

 ### Quoted Text

-Text literals that need to contain spaces or special characters like `{` or `@` can be wrapped in `|`, the quote character in Message Format 2 syntax.
+Text literals that need to contain spaces or special characters like `{` or `@` can be wrapped in `|`, the quote character in MessageFormat 2 syntax.

 <mf2-interactive>